-But while I had it easy, in regards to access, it hasn't always been that way, of course, and while one would hope things would haven't gotten even better since 2005, that hasn't been the case.
+But while I had it easy, in regards to access, it hasn't always been that way, of course — and while one would hope things would’ve gotten even better since 2005, that hasn't been the case.

 "Since Roe v.
 Wade, politicians have chipped away at access," Debra Hauser, president of Advocates for Youth, tells Bustle.
 "They have created onerous and unnecessary restrictions that have closed down clinics.
 They have insisted on unnecessary waiting periods that result in added expenses for many women.
-For example, if a person has traveled potentially hundreds of miles just to get to a clinic where abortion care is available, they then may have to wait around for days to fulfill state law's waiting period — adding the price of additional nights in a hotel, food, and lost wages to the cost of care.
-In big cities, it is still possible to find a Planned Parenthood or independent abortion provider, walk in, and book an appointment.
-But in more rural areas, the process is challenging.
-In fact, over a third of women live in counties without any abortion provider at all."
+For example, if a person has traveled potentially hundreds of miles just to get to a clinic where abortion care is available, they then may have to wait around for days to fulfill state law's waiting period — adding the price of additional nights in a hotel, food, and lost wages to the cost of care.”

 But even before that landmark decision on January 22, 1973, women were still getting abortions.
 Women have, in fact, been getting abortions for as long as women have been getting pregnant — since the beginning of the human race.
 But while that history is fascinating unto itself, let’s focus on the last 60 years.
 Here's what getting an abortion was like in the ’60s, ’70s, and ’80s, compared to now.